A Clever Retort

 Read more

-The lotus is an exquisite plant: The ancient Egyptians noticed that at night the lotus closed its flowers and sank into the water and then reappeared with the Sun in the morning.
-Because this sacred flower follows the same pattern as the Sun, it...
+The blue lotus has been worshipped for thousands of years.
+The ancient Egyptians noticed that at night the lotus closed its flowers and sank into the water and then reappeared in the morning.
+Because this sacred flower follows the same pattern as...

 Read more